efthimis-dr/nodelens/README.md

 # About nodeLens

-nodeLens is a fast and lightweight file-watcher that automatically restarts your Node.js server after file changes.
+A lightweight and simple alternative to nodemon that watches and auto-restarts your entry file on file changes.
+Originally built for servers.

 # Platform Support